totallyquiche/automatica/README.md

-# automatica
+# Automática
-Automática is a PSR-4 compliant autoloader
+Automática is a PSR-4 compliant autoloader.